Safety Guidelines for Adult Classes

 Waivers & Proof of Vaccination

-• Media, liability, and health waivers are required and must be signed and submitted prior to the start of classes
+• Media, liability, cancellation policy, and health waivers are required and must be signed and submitted prior to the start of classes

 • As of August 2021, all participants are required to show proof of vaccination in order to participate in any in-person classes.
 This can be done via email or by showing a physical or digital copy of a vaccination card on the first day of class.

 • If you or anyone you live or interact with experiences any symptoms consistent with COVID-19 as listed below, please notify Kala staff immediately via phone or e-mail, and refrain from entering Kala facilities.

 •Symptoms include: frequent cough, fever, difficulty breathing, chills, muscle pain, headache, sore throat, recent loss of taste or smell

 • Participants and their families are encouraged to get tested as soon as possible if they suspect possible symptoms of COVID-19.

 • If you test positive for COVID-19, please notify Kala staff immediately.

 • If a participant is experiencing any symptoms, they will be unable to participate in-person for the rest of the class.
 They will be given partial class credit to use towards future classes.